 Above, Rock Goby

 Aboard My Way in 2012 we had 3 new species, a streaked gurnard, an angler fish and my favourite a Leopard Spotted Goby.
-Owing to the immense publicity it has received over the past 12 months, the UK has seen an upsurge in LRF ‘light rock fishing’ lures and methods.
+Owing to the immense publicity it has received in recent years, the UK has seen an upsurge in LRF ‘light rock fishing’ lures and methods.
 Many different species can be caught fishing these methods; however the capture of certain mini species, such as sea scorpions, blennies and gobies that thrive over broken rocky ground has suddenly new found kudos and become far more respectable a past time than in previous years!

 It’s given a whole new lease of life to angling journalism!

-Having fished for minis and small wrasse for decades using small hooks and baits, I’ll certainly be spending a bit more time through next year whilst afloat trying to winkle out a range of mini species on lures.
+Having fished for minis and small wrasse for decades using small hooks and baits, I’ll certainly be spending a bit more time whilst afloat trying to winkle out a range of mini species on lures.

 Above, Leopard Spotted Goby

 As with most forms of angling, one rig won’t suit all mini species.
 Where by some may happen along to your general scratch rigs, these will be more by chance than skill to be honest and to be more successful a targeted approach is a better idea.
 Some minis can be caught with simple baited shrimp rigs or small sabiki lures, whilst others will prefer delicate rigs, with light lines and small fresh water hooks, these rigs are far less intrusive to the pocket sized species of fish you’re after.